teaching-repositories/cloudcore/docs/support/hipaa_mapping.md

 - Healthcare Compliance
 - Risk Management
 - Data Protection
-description: '## HIPAA Mappings to CloudCore Policies and Controls   Below is a list of HIPAA Safeguards and Requirements and the CloudCore policies and controls in place to meet those.'
+description: 'HIPAA Mappings to CloudCore Policies and Controls   Below is a list of HIPAA Safeguards and Requirements and the CloudCore policies and controls in place to meet those.'
 title: HIPPA MAppings
 ---